20 Fun Things To Do in Amman, Jordan

 11. Get pampered in a spa

-Whereas many travelers think you can only enjoy a wellness retreat at the Dead Sea, you’re wrong.
-Also, Amman boasts several great spa options.
+Whereas many travelers think you can only enjoy a wellness retreat at the Dead Sea, they’re wrong.
+Amman also boasts several great spa options.
+In fact, a spa treatment is one of the best things to do in Amman, you will thank me later!

 Some of the best Wellness retreats in Amman can be found within the hotels and can be booked with a day pass at the reception.
 Where to go in Amman for a spa experience: